 McAfee Antivirus* is the cybersecurity giant's flagship antivirus software.
 Named after the company's eccentric founder and cybersecurity pioneer, John McAfee (1945-2021), the San Jose-based developer offers a range of private and enterprise solutions.

 McAfee software is available for Windows, macOS, Android, and iOS.
 We tested McAfee Total Protection on Windows and Mobile Security on Android.

 McAfee Antivirus Review

-Includes lots of features, such as ransomware protection, a firewall, and a password manager
+Lots of features (ransomware protection, firewall, and a password manager)